foundgen-bio/iccv2025/_pages/home.md

 <!-- Welcome to ICCV 2025 Workshop on Foundation and Generative Models in Biometrics! -->

+# ICCV 2025 Workshop on Foundation and Generative Models in Biometrics
+Oct 19/20, 2025, Honolulu, Hawai'i

+## Introduction
 Foundation models (such as CLIP, GPT, etc.) are extensively studied in different domains, including natural language processing (NLP), computer vision, etc. Given the performance and capabilities of these models, many researchers are focused on the development and applications of these models such that we can observe extremely rapid advancements, especially in the last three years.
 In fact, foundation models have demonstrated great potential in learning feature representations in various learning tasks.